rails/rails/guides/source/active_support_core_extensions.md

 The second line can safely access the `:params` key, and let the user to pass either `:params` or "params".

-There's also the bang variant `symbolize_keys!` that symbolizes keys in the very receiver.
+There's also the bang variant `symbolize_keys!` that symbolizes keys in the receiver.

 Besides that, one can use `deep_symbolize_keys` and `deep_symbolize_keys!` to symbolize all the keys in the given hash and all the hashes nested into it.
 An example of the result is: